Troubleshooting Common Errors in Petroleum Office

 - Go to the Petroleum Office tab

-- In the Settings group, click Check for Updates
+- In the Settings group, click Settings

 Verify Units